 National security space includes all military and intelligence community uses of space-based capabilities.

-For over 60 years, U.S. government and private sector investments in space programs have enabled a $400 billion per year global economy supporting hundreds of thousands of highly skilled American workers across America.
-Space activities are essential to modern life: they extend communications to every point on Earth; underpin our digital economy with navigation and timing capabilities; enable critical weather forecasts; provide a deeper understanding of our planet, solar system, and universe; and revolutionize U.S. national security capabilities, providing America’s armed forces a significant advantage.
+U.S. government and private sector investments in space programs have enabled a $400 billion per year global economy supporting hundreds of thousands of highly skilled American workers.
+Space activities are essential to modern life: They extend communications to every point on Earth; underpin our digital economy with navigation and timing capabilities; enable critical weather forecasts; provide a deeper understanding of our planet, solar system, and universe; and revolutionize U.S. national security capabilities, providing America’s armed forces a significant advantage.

 AIA Cross-Government Space Priorities

-- Ensure U.S. government policy and regulation enables the U.S. space industry to remain the global leader and serve as a backstop against protectionist subsidization by U.S. near-peers and global competitors.
+- Ensure U.S. government policy and regulation enables U.S. space industry global leadership:

-- Leverage existing commercial capabilities within the U.S. space industry to the maximum extent possible.
+- Leverage U.S. industry’s commercial capabilities to the maximum extent practicable.

-- Continuously assess regulations, including licensing and export rules, to ensure the U.S. remains a competitive regulatory environment and the U.S. space industry maintains global leadership.
+- Continuously assess regulations, including licensing and export rules, to ensure a competitive U.S. regulatory environment.

 Recent Space News